Wilfrid Scawen Blunt: Personal life

 In 1869 Blunt married Lady Anne Noel, daughter of the Earl of Lovelace and Ada Lovelace, and granddaughter of Lord Byron.
 Together the Blunts travelled through Spain, Algeria, Egypt, the Syrian Desert, and extensively in the Middle East and India.
-Based upon pure-blooded Arabian horses they obtained in Egypt and the Nejd, they co-founded Crabbet Arabian Stud, and later bought a property near Cairo named Sheykh Obeyd to house their horse-breeding operation in Egypt.
+Based upon pure-blooded Arabian horses they obtained in Egypt and the Nejd, they co-founded Crabbet Arabian Stud.
+They later bought a property near Cairo named Sheykh Obeyd to house their horse-breeding operation in Egypt.

 As an adult Blunt became an atheist, though he underwent episodes of faith.
-His writings and some of his friendships show he gained a strong serious interest in Islam.
-Blunt had supposedly become a convert to Islam under the influence of al-Afghani.
+His writings and some of his friendships show he gained a serious interest in Islam and became immersed in its reformist strands.
+Blunt had supposedly become a convert to Islam under the influence of Jamal al-Din al-Afghani.
 He agreed before he died to see a priest, Fr Vincent McNabb, and receive Communion, so fulfilling a prediction of Sir William Henry Gregory, as recalled by his wife: "You will see Wilfrid will die with the wafer in his mouth."

 In 1882, Blunt championed the cause of Urabi Pasha, which led to him being barred from Egypt for four years.
 Blunt was generally anti-imperialist as a matter of belief.
 His support for Irish independence led to imprisonment in 1888 for chairing an anti-eviction meeting in County Galway that had been banned by the Chief Secretary, Arthur Balfour.
 He was held in Galway Prison, then at Kilmainham Gaol in Dublin.

 Blunt's three attempts to enter Parliament were unsuccessful.
-He stood as a "Tory Democrat" supporting Irish Home Rule at Camberwell North in 1885 and as a Liberal at Kiddermister in 1886, where he lost by 285 votes.
+He stood as a "Tory Democrat" supporting Irish Home Rule at Camberwell North in 1885 and as a Liberal at Kidderminster in 1886, where he lost by 285 votes.
 While in prison in Ireland, he contested a Deptford by-election in 1888, but lost by 275 votes.

 His most memorable line of poetry on the subject comes from Satan Absolved (1899), where the devil, answering a Kiplingesque remark by God, snaps back: "The white man's burden, Lord, is the burden of his cash."
 Here, Elizabeth Longford wrote, "Blunt stood Rudyard Kipling's familiar concept on its head, arguing that the imperialists' burden is not their moral responsibility for the colonised peoples, but their urge to make money out of them."
 Edward Said mentions Blunt by name when describing late 19th and early 20th century Orientalist authors: "[he] believed his vision of things Oriental was individual, self-created out of some intensely personal encounter with the Orient, Islam, or the Arabs" and "expressed general contempt for official knowledge held about the East."
 Notably, Said marked Blunt as exceptional in not exhibiting most other Orientalists' "final...traditional Western hostility to and fear of the Orient."